Table of Content

 IDSL - ISDN Digital Subscriber Line

-The ISDN Digital Subscriber Line provides up to 144 kbps transmission speeds at a distance of 18,000 feet (can be extended), and uses the same techniques to transfer data as ISDN lines.
+The ISDN Digital Subscriber Line provides up to 144 kbps transmission speeds at a distance of 18,000 feet (can be extended with a repeater), and uses the same techniques to transfer data as ISDN lines.
 The advantage is that, unlike ISDN, this is an ‘always on’ connection.

 SDSL - Symmetric Digital Subscriber Line